6 Tips to be a Great Travel Passenger

 Many of us don’t own a dashboard navigator so we often rely on our phones using Google Maps.
-Ensure that you (the passenger) manages the directions at all times; making sure to tell the driver where the exits are, and that the driver stays far away form any devices as possible.
+Ensure that you (the passenger) manages the directions at all times; making sure to tell the driver where the exits are, and that the driver stays far away from any devices as possible.

 6. No dozing

 Just because you’re not driving doesn’t mean it’s your time to be taking a nap.
 As much as you may be exhausted, you need to stay awake to keep the driver entertained while driving.
 My motto is if the driver can’t sleep then you can’t either.

 7. Stay buckled